 What can you do?

 The good news is the Q-PROBES authors offered ways to reduce the number of defective orders and the time that laboratory personnel spend to correct them.
-Here’s what you can do
+Here’s what you can do:

 Implement policies that require caregivers ordering laboratory tests to verify that requisitions are complete.